gboeing/osmnx/docs/source/getting-started.rst

 *I have a usage question.* Please ask it on `StackOverflow`_.

+*Are there any usage limitations?* Yes.
+Refer to the `Nominatim Usage Policy`_ and `Overpass Commons`_ documentation for usage limitations and restrictions that you must adhere to at all times.
+If you use an alternative Nominatim/Overpass instance, ensure you understand and obey their usage policies.
+If you need to exceed these limitations, consider installing your own hosted instance and setting OSMnx to use it.

 .. _OSMnx Examples: https://github.com/gboeing/osmnx-examples
 .. _GeoPandas: https://geopandas.org
 .. _NetworkX: https://networkx.org